By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 The team estimated each participant’s long-term residential exposure to three key pollutants: fine particles under 2.5 microns (PM2.5), coarser particles under 10 microns (PM10), and nitrogen dioxide (NO2).
-These measurements used sophisticated land-use regression and dispersion models to capture real-world exposure patterns.
+These measurements used land-use regression and dispersion models to capture exposure patterns.
 For more on emerging research findings, recent studies continue to reshape our understanding of environmental health risks.

 Three Biological Clocks Reveal Accelerated Aging